Deepak2405/Efficient-Convolutional-Neural-Network-for-Semantic-Segmentation/README.md

 Dataset : CamVid Dataset
 Library : Keras with Tensorflow as Backend
-Batchsize : Set to 1 ( my PC only has 8GB RAM , multiple batchsize does not run in my current PC settings)
+Batchsize :  Standard Batchsize is 10, Set to 1 ( my PC  has 8GB RAM , multiple batchsize does not run in my current PC settings)

 Command to train the model